-2.3.6.2 XPCOM initialization
+2.3.6.3 VirtualBox C API initialization

-Just like in C++, XPCOM needs to be initialized before it can be used.
-The VBoxCAPI_v4_3.h header provides the interface to the C binding.
-Here's how to initialize XPCOM:
+Just like in C++, the API and the underlying middleware needs to be initialized before it can be used.
+The VBoxCAPI_v4_3.h header provides the interface to the C binding, but you can alternatively and more conveniently also include VBoxCAPIGlue.h, as this avoids the VirtualBox version dependent header file name and makes sure the global variable g_pVBoxFuncs contains a pointer to the structure which contains the helper function pointers.
+Here's how to initialize the C API:

 '''

-#include "VBoxCAPI_v4_3.h"
+#include "VBoxCAPIGlue.h"

-PCVB0XXPCOM g_pVBoxFuncs = NULL;
+IVirtualBoxClient vboxclient = NULL;

+IVirtualBox vbox

 = NULL;

-IVirtualBox vbox
+= NULL;

 ISession session

-= NULL:
+HRESULT rc;

+ULONG revision:

 /

-\ast VBoxGetXPCOMCFunctions() is the only function exported by

-VBoxXPCOMC.so and the only one needed to make virtualbox
+\ast VBoxCGlueInit() loads the necessary dynamic library, handles errors

+\ast (producing an error message hinting what went wrong) and gives you
-work with C. This functions gives you the pointer to the

-function table (g_pVBoxFuncs).
+the pointer to the function table (g_pVBoxFuncs).

-\ast Once you get the function table, then how and which functions
+Once you get the function table, then how and which functions

 to use is explained below.

-\ast g_pVBoxFuncs->pfnComInitialize does all the necessary startup
+g_pVBoxFuncs->pfnClientInitialize does all the necessary startup

-action and provides us with pointers to vbox and session handles.
+action and provides us with pointers to an IVirtualBoxClient instance.

-It should be matched by a call to g_pVBoxFuncs->pfnComUninitialize()
+It should be matched by a call to g_pVBoxFuncs->pfnClientUninitialize()

 when done.

 /

-g_pVBoxFuncs = VBoxGetXPCOMCFunctions(VBOX_XPCOMC_VERSION);

-g_pVBoxFuncs->pfnComInitialize(IVIRTUALBOX_IID_STR, &vbox,

-ISESSION_IID_STR, &session);
+if (VBoxCGlueInit())

+fprintf(stderr, "s: FATAL: VBoxCGlueInit failed: %s\n",

+argv[0], g_szVBoxErrMsg);

 '''

-If either vbox or session is still NULL, initialization failed and the XPCOM API cannot be used.
+If vboxclient is still NULL this means the initializationi failed and the VirtualBox C API cannot be used.